 Having an invoice cover is essential if you want to get its ‘on road price’ covered by your insurer.
 Your car damages caused due to an accident while you are still paying the car loan will also get compensated if you have this cover.

 This is recommended for all brand new vehicles.
-If you engine breaks down due to non-accident, this add-on comes to your rescue.
+If your engine breaks down z, this add-on cover will come to your rescue.

 You are rewarded with No Claim Bonus (that reduces your premium) for an accident-free year.
 An NCB Protect cover saves you from losing your NCB even after you make one claim in the year.

 Travelling on a long journey with your family is enthralling.
 Don’t let your dear family members be left without any financial cover.
-Adding a passenger cover may slightly increase your premium.
-But at the end of the day, your family is priceless.
+Adding a passenger cover may slightly increase your premium, but at the end of the day, your family is priceless, right?

 Factors on which you may have minimum control have direct impact on your premium.
 Your age, gender, location, driving record and some other factors determine your premium.

 Apart from the above factors, your premium will be partly based on the cost of the car.
 The fancy the car, the higher the premium.
 It’s simple as that!

 FACT: Most people believe that when you buy a new car, you need to buy insurance from the dealer itself.
 But, you never know how dishonest they could be just for the sake of selling a whole bunch of new things.

 Buying car insurance is crucial, but not necessarily from the dealer.
 It is recommended to get quotes from other sources and compare them with that of the dealer.